SKY-AK05/Annotation_check/README1.md

         *   First, it attempts to match GT and student annotations using the `matchKey` if provided.
         *   For any remaining unmatched annotations, it falls back to a bipartite matching algorithm based on IoU (Intersection over Union) to find the most optimal pairs.
     *   For each student file processed, it sends a `progress` message back to the main thread.
 6.  **Scoring and Results Generation**: For each matched pair, the engine calculates IoU, label accuracy, and attribute similarity.
 It also identifies all missed (unmatched GT) and extra (unmatched student) annotations.
-These metrics are aggregated to compute a final score for each student file.
+These metrics are aggregated to compute a final score for each student.
 The entire result is compiled into an `EvaluationResult` object.
 7.  **Display Results & Handle Overrides**: Once the worker finishes, it sends the final `EvaluationResult[]` back to the main thread.
     *   The `ResultsDashboard` component displays a summary table and a detailed breakdown.
     *   If a trainer edits a score, the change is saved to `localStorage`, and the student's overall score is instantly recalculated.